France Hamelin: Early life

 France Aline Haberer was born in the 12th arrondissement of Paris, into a Huguenot family originally from Alsace.
 She grew up in Lot-et-Garonne, but returned to Paris with her family, and studied at the École normale supérieure de Sèvres.
 She joined a group influenced by the philosopher Émile Chartier, known as "Alain".

 Wartime activities

 After the outbreak of war, Haberer, who had been studying art and philosophy at Bordeaux, joined the Resistance, where she met her future husband, Lucien Hamelin.
 She became more active after witnessing the Vel' d'Hiv Roundup in 1942, and began sheltering Jews in her home.
 Along with Lucien, she was arrested in August 1943, but escaped deportation initially because she was pregnant.
-Lucien was sent to Buchenwald concentration camp, while she was held at the La Roquette Prisons.
+Lucien was sent to the Buchenwald concentration camp, while she was held at the La Roquette Prisons.
 There she began writing and drawing, her theme is the daily life of the female prisoners.
 She also kept a diary, recording their experiences.
 In April 1944 she gave birth to a son in a Paris hospital.
 With help from Michèle Noyer, she escaped with the child and took refuge at the home of a nurse near Clairac in her home region.